Dalaguete: Utanon Festival

 Dalaguete celebrates its annual town fiesta in honor of its patron saint, San Guillermo, every 9 and 10 February.
 One of the highlights of the celebration is the street dancing and showdown competition called "Utanon Festival".

 Utanon Festival is also a form of thanksgiving for all the blessings and graces the Dalaguetenons have received from San Guillermo and for giving them a place so rich in agriculture and music.
 Utanon Festival is a celebration of good harvest through dance and music.
 The town is known as the "Vegetable Basket of Cebu" and Mantalongon as the "Summer Capital of Cebu".

+Education

+The public schools in the town of Dalaguete are administered by two school districts under the Schools Division of Cebu Province.